In-season sweet onions filled with spinach and mushrooms and topped with cheese make a perfect side for summer entrées like grilled steak or chicken.

 - Cover the holes left in the bottom of the onion halves by cutting appropriately sized pieces from the onion you removed and laying them across the opening.
-Brush the onion halves with a bit of olive oil, season with salt and pepper and pre-bake for 8 to 10 minutes.
+Brush the onion halves with about 1 tablespoon of the olive oil, season with salt and pepper and pre-bake for 8 to 10 minutes.

 - While the onion shells bake, dice the onion you removed from the shells.
 Heat the butter and 1 tablespoon of olive oil in a large frying pan over medium heat.